sewerus/grismo/README.md

 Using this algorithm you can get a set of all possible paths coming from any vertex.
 For example, Fig. below presents two graphs with all their paths.

-![Representation of sample graphs using a list of edges.](./readme_images/3_dfv_example.png) Research isomorphism can be carried out by trying to assign the edges of the graph $B$ representing the edges of the graph representing the graph $A$.
-At the beginning of this method, an edges list is created for the graph $A$ from vertex number 1.
-Then, for graph $B$, lists of edges coming from each vertex are created.
+![Representation of sample graphs using a list of edges.](./readme_images/3_dfv_example.png) Research isomorphism can be carried out by trying to assign the edges of the graph *B* representing the edges of the graph representing the graph *A*.
+At the beginning of this method, an edges list is created for the graph *A* from vertex number 1.
+Then, for graph *B*, lists of edges coming from each vertex are created.
 Edges are grouped according to their length.
-If for a given initial vertex of graph $B$ the number of groups and the number of their edges do not correspond to the representation of graph $A$, then such a vertex is immediately rejected.
+If for a given initial vertex of graph *B* the number of groups and the number of their edges do not correspond to the representation of graph *A*, then such a vertex is immediately rejected.

 The graphs in Fig. are represented by 3 groups of edges with the lengths of 5 vertices, 4 vertices and 3 vertices consecutively.
 The first group has two edges, the others have one edge.